MetaAstronaut/vadim-group-website-v2/src/content/pages/home-repairs.md

 For urgent issues (leaks, water damage, safety concerns), we offer priority scheduling and aim to respond as quickly as possible.

 **Do you provide free home repair estimates?**
 Yes — free estimates are available.
-Send photos and a short description via WhatsApp, and we typically respond within a few business hours with a clear estimate.
+Send photos and a short description via Facebook Messenger, and we typically respond within a few business hours with a clear estimate.

 **Can you help diagnose a home repair issue if we’re not sure what’s wrong?**
 Yes.
 Many homeowners contact us unsure of the root cause.